Skip to content

 Will you AMC systems we did not install?

-Yes — we AMC inherited systems on most platforms we have factory-trained engineers for, starting with a paid audit and a written stabilisation plan.
-For most systems we have factory-trained engineers on.
-We open every inheritance with an audit, document the baseline state, and offer a stabilisation plan before signing the AMC so neither of us inherits silent surprises.
+Yes — we AMC inherited systems on most platforms we have factory-trained engineers for.
+We open every inheritance with a paid audit, document the baseline state, and put a written stabilisation plan in place before signing the AMC so neither of us inherits silent surprises.

 What does an AMC cost?